ZELLMECHANIK-DRESDEN/ShapeOut/docs/sec_qg_filtering.rst

   The aspect ratio of the bounding box and the inertia ratio of the contour can be used to filter cell aggregates and otherwise invalid events.
-  For instance an aspect ratio below 1 (elongation perpendicular to the channel axis) is most-likely debris and can be excluded from the analysis.
+  For instance, an aspect ratio below 1 (elongation perpendicular to the channel axis) is most-likely debris and can be excluded from the analysis.
   An inertia ratio below 1 also indicates invalid events.